-A warm welcome to Wilsden Squash Club!
+A warm welcome to Wilsden Squash Club

 We are a small but friendly squash club serving Wilsden and the surrounding area.
 We welcome members of all abilities, ages and social backgrounds.
-The Club has over 100 members and is active in both Squash and Racketball (Squash 57) at social and competitive league level.
-We believe that with our very competitive membership fees we offer exceptional value for money compared to similar clubs in neighboring areas.
+The Club has over 100 members and is active in both Squash and Racketball (Squash 57) at social and competitive league levels.
+We believe that with our very competitive membership fees we offer exceptional value for money compared to similar clubs in neighbouring areas.

 You’re on fire.
 You’re chasing every ball, thriving on adrenaline as the rally goes on, enjoying banter with your mate and getting fit without thinking about it.
 This is sport as you’ve never experienced before.
 Whether you want to get your squash thrill back or pick up a racket for the first time, you’ll find squash an exciting, indoor court-based game for all ages and abilities.
 All you need is a ball, a racket, a friend and a wall.
 Squash is a great upper and lower body workout, strengthening muscles and burning up to 800 calories per hour and if you’re seeking a slightly slower version of the game, there’s a growing Racketball community.

 Racketball is the UK’s fastest growing sport.
 It is played on a regular squash court and is very similar to squash.
 The main differences to squash are the size of the ball (a Racketball is a similar size to a tennis ball) and the length of the racket (Racketball rackets are shorter).
 The fact that the ball is bigger, more bouncy and does not need warming up means that the rallies last longer as the ball moves slower giving the opponent more time to react and get to the ball.
 The shorter racket also helps with hand eye co-ordination making the ball easier to strike.
 Overall this makes the game much easier to pick up than many other sports like squash or tennis, however Racketball may be easy to learn but is very difficult to master!